DouglasMacKrell/namegnome/README.md

 namegnome llm set-default deepseek-coder-v2:16b-lite-instruct-q4_K_M
 ```

 See [docs/llm.md](docs/llm.md) for full installation, configuration, CLI usage, and troubleshooting instructions for LLM-powered features.

+## Debug Logging

+All debug output in NameGnome must use the universal debug utility in `src/namegnome/utils/debug.py`.

+- Use `debug(msg)`, `info(msg)`, `warn(msg)`, and `error(msg)` for all logging.
+- Do not use `print()` or custom log files for debug output.
+- Debug output is enabled by setting the environment variable `NAMEGNOME_DEBUG=1`.
+- See the module docstring in `src/namegnome/utils/debug.py` for usage examples.

+This rule is enforced in code review and CI.
+See `docs/project-cursorrules.mdc` for details.